docker/docs/datacenter/ucp/2.2/guides/admin/install/plan-installation.md

 Docker UCP doesn't include a load balancer.
 You can configure your own load balancer to balance user requests across all manager nodes.

-If you plan to use a load balancer, you need to decide whether you'll add the nodes to the load balancer using their IP addresses or their FQDNs.
+If you plan to use a load balancer, you need to decide whether to add the nodes to the load balancer using their IP addresses or their FQDNs.
 Whichever you choose, be consistent across nodes.
 When this is decided, take note of all IPs or FQDNs before starting the installation.